Date and rosewater challah is a lightly sweet challah swirled with Mediterranean flavors of cardamom, dates, pistachios and rosewater.

-She has never made challah before so naturally we had to.
-We raided my spice drawer and bulk bin assortment and created the most luxurious mixture to stuff inside challah braids.
-Aromatic cardamom with sweet dates, pistachios and a touch of rose water was the most delicious fabulous combination.
-I would also suggest making this mixture and serving it along side a cheese platter as a sort of chutney.
+This is what happens when you raid the spice drawer and cupboard, you wind up creating the most luxurious mixture to stuff inside challah braids.
+Aromatic cardamom with sweet dates, chopped pistachios and a touch of rose water was the most delicious combination.
+I would also suggest making this mixture and serving it alongside a cheese platter as a sort of chutney.

 Cardamom Date and Rosewater Challah